MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-make-payments.md

 | Pay a vendor by cash or cheque, and post the payment when you post the invoice. |[Settle Purchase Invoices Promptly](finance-how-to-settle-purchase-invoices-promptly.md) |
 | Make sure that your bank only clears validated cheques and amounts by sending them a file that contains vendor, cheque, and payment information. |[Export a Positive Pay file](finance-how-positive-pay.md) |

-## <a name="see-related-microsoft-trainingtrainingpathsprocess-customer-vendor-payments-dynamics-365-business-central" />See related [Microsoft training](/training/paths/process-customer-vendor-payments-dynamics-365-business-central/)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/paths/process-customer-vendor-payments-dynamics-365-business-central/)

 ## <a name="see-also" />See also